 Day 3: Sechelt, Roberts Creek & Davis Bay

 Located within short proximity to each other, the communities of Roberts Creek, Davis Bay and Sechelt all offer spectacular shoreline access, pebble beaches warmed by the sun, good eats, and trails to explore, whether that's by foot, road bike or mountain bike.
 Adrenaline junkies will want to head to tackle the downhill trails of Mt.
 Elphinstone, where after a day of riding (and uphill climbing), you can easily make your way to the Roberts Creek pier for a post-bike dip and a burger from The Gumboot Restaurant.
 Bike rentals are available in Sechelt from Off The Edge Adventure Sports.
 Davis Bay is a popular swimming spot, with a long, sandy spit and rocky beach, and arguably one of the best spots on the lower Sunshine Coast for watching the sunset.
-Here, take a midday respite at either The Wobbly Canoe or Porch Restaurant
+Here, you can take a midday respite at The Wobbly Canoe

 Davis Bay, Sechelt